 There are single-filter ionizers and dual-filter ionizers.
 Premium water ionizers use dual filters while mid-range and budget ionizers sometimes have a single filter.
 Does that mean single-filter is bad?
 No. The main difference is that it’s advisable to use a whole house filter or three-stage pre-filter with a single-filter ionizer.

-A third example is Tyent’s set of replacement filters which cost $129.
+A third example is Tyent’s set of replacement filters which cost over one hundred.
 What I love about Tyent’s filters is they have a .01-micron rating.
 Overall, AlkaViva and Tyent filters are the most powerful and efficient on the market.

 Tip: A pre-filter extends the life of your water ionizer filters and will save you money in the long run.